Half a century of the PDGA. 25 years of togetherness.

 What Visiting Competitors Should Expect

-- Cooler, thinner mountain air at Brighton: Brighton is near 9,000 feet, so it can feel cooler than the valley while altitude adds fatigue for visitors.
+- Cooler, thinner mountain air at Brighton: Near 9,000 feet, temperatures often run cooler than the valley, while altitude can increase fatigue.

 Confidence and Forecast Limits

-Confidence is moderate for broad July pattern expectations and low for exact tournament-week details.
-We are still outside the skillful window for event-specific products like Week 3-4 and inside-10-day hazards for July 16-19, so this update is for planning, not a day-by-day forecast.
+Confidence is moderate for broad seasonal expectations and low for exact tournament-week specifics.
+On April 17 we are still outside skillful range for event-window products (CPC Week 3-4 and WPC/NWS inside-10-day tools), so this is planning guidance rather than a day-by-day forecast for July 16-19.

 How To Pack and Prepare

-- Bring strong sun protection: hat, sunscreen, light sleeves, and extra water capacity.
+- Pack sun gear you will use every round: hat, sunscreen, light long sleeves, and extra water carry.

-- Pack mountain layers (light shell + warm layer) even if valley temperatures look hot.
+- Bring mountain layers (light shell plus a warm layer) even when valley forecasts look hot.

-- If you are in Brighton divisions, plan extra recovery time for altitude and walking effort.
+- If you play Brighton, plan extra recovery time for elevation and sustained walking.

-- Check local air quality each morning during tournament week.
+- Check local air quality each morning during tournament week (UtahAir/AirNow).

 What Changed Since Last Update